Skip to content

 If you receive financial support from the Job Centre or Social Welfare Office, you will need to submit to the Office both your sublease agreement and the primary tenant's rental contract.
 Many administrative assistants also want to see a confirmation from the landlord which proves the primary tenant is allowed to sublet the room.

-- If there is a large group of applicants, try to directly talk to the landlord and make a good impression.
-Inquire, for example about the nearest school or express how much you like the flowers in the backyard.
-Try not to bring up tricky topics such as renovation work.
+• If there is a large group of applicants, try to directly talk to the landlord and make a good impression.
+If you ask relevant questions about the apartment and also say something about yourself, the landlord may remember you.

 You can learn more in our chapter “Rental Contract”.